-Turkey Flexes Muscles against Syria, but it won't Get Back its Lost Glory
+Turkey Flexes Muscles Under Erdogan, but It Won't Get Back Its Lost Glory

 Turkey is a predominant Muslim state that straddles the narrow straits of Bosphorus and is thus a part of both Europe and Asia, making it a Eurasian power.